Philippa Spurway Interior Architect

 Garage Looking Really good

-This large double garage and wall has been beautifully built from the stone dug out of the ground beneath it.
+This large double garage and wall have been beautifully constructed using stone excavated from the ground beneath the site.

-It looks perfectly hunkered down into the landscape as if it has always been there, which is exactly what I wanted when I designed it.
+They sit naturally within the landscape, as if it has always been there, which is exactly what I envisioned when designing them.

-To put the scale of this wall and garage in perspective - The wall is 33.5m long with a maximum height of 4.6m.
-The garage and storage room are 10m wide and 4.2m high.
+To put their scale into perspective: the wall is 33.5 meters long with a maximum height of 4.6 meters, while the garage and storage room are 10 meters wide and 4.2 meters high.

 5622915A-3F15-4E4C-9422-D5EB6117F5CB_1_105_c